-I had been busy the past few weeks so I wasn’t able update this blog.
-I also spent my past weekends to either movie marathon or quick getaways so all my travel logs are piling up.
-There are so much to write so I really need to catch up.
+I had been busy the past few weeks so I wasn’t able update the blog.
+I also spent my past weekends to either movie marathon or quick getaways, thus all my travel logs are piling up.
+There are so much to write, so I really need to catch up.

 Immediately after lunch, we traveled back to Baguio.
 With almost zero highway visibility, I couldn’t help but to trust our driver.
 I was pretty much aware that a single mistake he’ll make will lead us to disgrace.
 So we thanked God that we reached Baguio City safe.